-Why Should You Look at Your Log File for SEO?
+Why Should You Review Your Log File for SEO?

 Think of log file analysis for search engine optimization like this.

-Imagine spending months researching a topic to cover to drive more traffic to your site.
-Countless hours dedicated revising content and performing keyword research into the assignment.
+Imagine spending months researching a topic to drive more traffic to your site.
+Countless hours spent revising content and performing keyword research for the project.
 When the launch of the material goes out into the world wide web, you wait eagerly for all of that hard work to pay off.
-After a few weeks and months of tracking keyword rankings, traffic, and conversions, you notice almost no uplift.
-You quickly head over to Google Search Console to see if any impressions are being gained from this URL and nothing seems to have changed.
+After weeks of tracking keyword rankings, traffic, and conversions, you notice no uplift.
+You head over to Google Search Console to see if any impressions are forming from this URL, but nothing is there.
 Back to the drawing boards for that next “SEO killer content” again, right?

 What Does a Log File Look Like?

-Before we get into how to use one of these files for SEO work, we should first look at what a log file is.
+Before we get into how to use one of these files for SEO work, we need to know what a log file is.
 I use GoDaddy to host my website, and they have a section in their C Panel suite where I can review the logs on my site.
-I combine the raw files there with a tool called Screaming Frog Log File Analyzer.
-This service from Screaming Frog can take hundreds of gigs of data and create a simple dashboard that I will show later down in this blog article.
-Here is what a raw log file looks like.
+I combine the raw files there with Screaming Frog Log File Analyzer.
+This service from Screaming Frog can take hundreds of gigs worth of data and creates a dashboard that you can review the results from a log.
+Here is an example of what a raw file looks like.

 How to Extract a Raw Log File

-Depending on the host provider or the way the files come out, you will need to extract the data to read it.
-I use something called 7 Zip where I can right click on file to extract the log file to read it.
+Depending on how the files come out, you may need to extract the data to read it.
+I use 7 Zip where I can right click on file to extract the log files to read it.
 In the picture below, you will see a before and after shot of the extraction.
 Notice how you can read this data on the right after you use this tool.

 How to Leverage a Log File for SEO?

-Screaming Frog has a lot of sections built into it, but I am going to go over the main things that look at for this blog post.
-The first thing that I do is head over to the response code section and change the view to make it a tree view.
-Having a tree view is important because I need to make sure that Google and Bing look at my site from an optimized structural standpoint.
-I am more concerned that both bots spend more time on my top pages then on a random blog post that gets zero traffic.
+Here are the main things that I look at when I review log files in the tool.
+The first thing I look at is the response code section and change the view to make it a tree view.
+Having a tree view is important because I need to make sure that Google and Bing look at my site from an SEO structural standpoint.
+This picture can show pages that are ophan pages, so it becomes compelling in that regard as well.

 A second tip that I would like to provide is to have your sitemap in the robots.txt file.
-Some experts say that it is not needed, but I would like to disagree with this.
+Some experts say that you don’t need that, but I disagree with this.
 If Google and Bing first visit the robots.txt file, I want to give both bots the most explicit path to my essential pages.
-An optimized sitemap is something you need to focus on because the priority setting plays a role into how often a set of pages gets crawled by Google and Bing.
-I will get into that more later on, but remember that the robots.txt file and sitemap need to be on your site to have success in SEO.
+Having a sitemap that is clean will play a significant factor into this strategy.

 My third tip in this view is to then review your most important sections on your site.
-After Google and Bing looked at the robots.txt file and sitemap, I want them to focus their attention on my service pages.
-You can see below that I expanded the services folder to open up all of the pages that fall underneath it.
-Immediately I can see that I have a page exists that holds zero value and should be 301 redirected to the main service page.
+After Google and Bing look at the robots.txt file and sitemap, I want them to focus their attention on my service pages.
+You can see that I expand the services folder to open up all of the pages underneath it.
+From this view, I have a page exists that holds zero value and should 301 redirect to the main service page.
 This page comes back as a status 200 code which means it is accessible but serves zero purposes on my website.
 I would not have seen this URL because it does not exist in my posts on my WordPress dashboard, so already I have something to work on next from this log file.

 How to Focus Google and Bing?

 With the picture above, I want to have a focus on my service pages.
-I mentioned the importance of the sitemap earlier, so I am going to keep that as an idea to have those pages crawled more often.
-I will test a few other options, so I listed those out below.
+I mention the importance of the sitemap earlier in this blog post, so I am keeping that as the primary goal.
+I will test these options too.

 Change the frequency of a page/s in the XML sitemap

-Manually fetch this page in both Google Search Console and Bing Webmaster Tools
+Manually fetch these pages into Google Search Console and Bing Webmaster Tools

 Add more content to this page and republish it